 If you’re struggling to pay the full amount of taxes you owe to the Internal Revenue Service (IRS), you might be able to “offer” to pay a lower sum.
 Eligible individuals can do so through an offer in compromise.
 Making this offer involves submitting the necessary forms and paperwork, then waiting for the IRS to either approve or reject your request through an official letter.
 Let’s take a look at the steps leading up to an accepted offer in compromise and what your letter from the IRS might entail.

-With an offer in compromise, the IRS agrees to allow a taxpayer to pay off less than the full tax debt he or she owes.
+With an offer in compromise, the IRS agrees to allow a taxpayer to pay off less than the full back taxes he or she owes.
 To qualify for an offer in agreement, however, you must meet one of three criteria:

 You must also be current on all tax returns and not be in the process of filing for bankruptcy.
 Then, if you believe you fall into one of these categories, you can begin to take the necessary steps for being granted an offer in compromise.